Field Notes

 Wrapped tokens (wETH, bridged assets, etc.) require the underlying asset to move across chains or into custodial pools.
 They introduce bridge risk, counterparty risk, and trust assumptions.

 $pCC introduces none of these.
-The CC stays in the vault. $pCC is a promissory note — a legal and cryptographic claim on that position.
-It's the same structural pattern as liquid staking tokens, but applied to locked collateral rather than staked yield.
+The CC stays locked. $pCC is a promissory note — a legal and cryptographic claim on that position.
+The pattern rhymes with how liquid staking tokens unlock staked capital, but $pCC is deliberately different: it is a non-transferable promissory receipt, designed for private credit and collateral workflows rather than open-market trading.

 The Demand Driver Is Built In